aws-powertools/powertools-lambda-java/docs/core/logging.md

     ```

 - Utility also provides sample template for [Elastic Common Schema(ECS)](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html) layout.
-The filed emitted in logs will follow specs from [ECS](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html) together with field captured by utility as mentioned [above](#standard-structured-keys).
+The field emitted in logs will follow specs from [ECS](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html) together with field captured by utility as mentioned [above](#standard-structured-keys).

     Use `LambdaEcsLayout.json` as `eventTemplateUri` when configuring `JsonTemplateLayout`.